Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 My decision was made because I even had to state that.
 I have slight tendancies to want to actually destribute my code to the world at large so if I even have to consider a programmer using a 32bit computer I better go with that.

 &nbsp;&nbsp;&nbsp;Now that is out of the way lets make our lives easier.
+We could leave everything where it is but lets not.
+In each of the folders is a folder called i686-w64-mingw32.
+Then in that folder is three folders (bin, include, and lib) and these are the important ones.
+Throw them all into one folder (I called mine "SDL2 32" cause it is SDL2 and 32bit).
+This will let you just link to one include and one lib folder.
+Also all the dll's you need will be in one bin folder which is nice.